enterprisemodules/wls_profile/documentation/wls_software.md

 The file name containing the WebLogic software to install.

-This file is fetched from the location specfied by the property `source`.
+This file is fetched from the location specified by the property `source`.

 The default value is: `fmw_12.2.1.3.0_wls.jar`
 [Back to overview of wls_software](#attributes)